All Episodes

 Israel is trying to weaken, if not destroy, Hezbollah's ability to attack their country.

-And said you've got X number of days to deal with this, or the UN and the international community gonna come in and take over.
+I know of no instance around the world where a sovereign country is attacked and it's put on the clock and said, you've got X number of days to deal with this, or the UN and the international community are going to come in and take over.

 So it appears what we're trying to do here is recreate in southern Lebanon what had existed in Iraq prior to our going to war there.

-So the uh with these no fly zones.
+So with these no-fly zones.

-Why it nobody tells us we shouldn't be doing that.
+Nobody tells us we shouldn't be doing that.

 Why is it okay for us to destroy the terrorist threat in Iraq?